-A 78 year old man Dugenta he was acquitted of the charge of stolen, regarding the possession of archaeological finds: Judge Telaro established that the fact does not constitute a crime, accepting the defense's thesis.
+A 78-year-old man from Dugenta has been acquitted of receiving stolen goods, relating to the possession of archaeological artifacts: Judge Telaro ruled that the act did not constitute a crime, accepting the defense's argument.

-The story began with an investigation launched by the Crotone Public Prosecutor's Office and conducted by the Carabinieri of the Cultural Heritage Protection Unit, who in 2019 had carried out a search of the man's home.
+The case began with an investigation launched by the Crotone Public Prosecutor's Office and conducted by the Carabinieri of the Cultural Heritage Protection Unit, who had carried out a search of the man's home in 2019.

 The investigation and the search

-During the inspection, 15 were discovered archaeological finds, including vases and plates dating back to the 4th century BC, displayed in a display case in the house.
-The man had declared to investigators that he had purchased them in good faith from a stall in Pompeii.
+During the inspection, 15 were discovered archaeological finds, including vases and plates dating back to the 4th century BC, displayed in a display case in the home.
+The man had told investigators that he had purchased them in good faith from a stall in Pompeii.

 Consulting and restitution